NOC Services

 Advantages

 Better router security – Router malware infections are rare, but your enterprise’s router isn’t completely invulnerable.
-Cisco researchers warned in 2018 that hackers potentially working for an advanced nation had infected more than 500,000 small-office and home routers worldwide with dangerous malware.
-Thankfully, a managed router service offers round-the-clock support and monitoring via a network operations center.
+In 2018, Cisco researchers warned that hackers potentially working for an advanced nation had infected more than 500,000 small-office and home routers worldwide with dangerous malware.
+A managed router service offers round-the-clock support and monitoring via a network operations center.
 Therefore, your routers are better protected from being weaponized and destroyed.

 You can also lower capital expenditures and eliminate the expense of updating your router.
 In addition, you can even get a predictable monthly cost for a total end-to-end solution.